 We are committed to ensuring that our tours are accessible as possible to all visitors, regardless of disability.

 - Buildings R52 and Q121 are both mostly wheelchair accessible, either on the level or via ramps.

 - Parts of Q121 are not suitable for those unable to walk and areas of R52 can only be reached via a flight of stairs.
 Nevertheless there is generally a good view of both tunnels from below.

 - The walk between buildings is approximately 100m.

-- Visitors should be able to hold one of our flashlights in order to illuminate their passage on some parts of the tour.
+- Visitors may be asked to wear a lanyard holding a small flashlight in order to illuminate the passage on some parts of the tour.

 - Walking visitors please be aware that, as a former industrial facility, the floor surface can be a little uneven.

 - If you feel that your access to the tour will be enabled by assistance, you are welcome to attend with your own carer, without additional charge.
 (We regret that FAST volunteers are unable to act in this capacity).